Endoscopic Brow Lift

 - A brow lift procedure can also be performed using a traditional “open” method, where an incision is made slightly behind or at the natural hairline, beginning above the ears and continuing toward the top of the head.
 The surgeon works through the incision to secure tissue and modify or remove excess skin and parts of the muscle that cause wrinkling and frown lines.
 The incision is closed with stitches.

-- In some cases, a combination of endoscopic and open techniques could be used.
+- In some cases, a combination of endoscopic and open techniques might be used.
 In either case, the procedure typically takes between one-to-two hours, and is usually performed in the surgeon’s office-based facility or an outpatient surgery center under intravenous sedation or general anesthesia.

 Goals of surgery